-If this is your first time signing up for a news streaming service, I recommend starting with the “Basic” plan.
-While you will be limited in certain regards (i.e. no audio alerts), you will save $150/month and still have access to a lot of great tools.
+If this is your first time signing up for a news streaming service, we recommend starting with the Basic plan.
+While you will be limited in certain regards (i.e. no audio alerts), it’s pretty affordable and you’ll still have access to a lot of great tools.
 This will also give you some time to test out the platform and form an opinion.

-More advanced traders who have used streaming news in the past and focus heavily on news and fundamental catalysts will probably prefer the “Essential” plan.
-I currently use the “Essential” plan and enjoy the additional features.
+More advanced traders who have used streaming news in the past and focus heavily on news and fundamental catalysts will probably prefer the Essential plan.
+You can add unusual options activity alerts to this plan for $27.97 per month.

 What Type of Trader is Benzinga Pro Best For?

-The Benzinga Pro platform is ideal for intermediate-advanced stock traders.
-Beginner stock traders will not be able to digest the sheer volume of information provided by the platform.
+The Benzinga Pro platform is ideal for intermediate to advanced stock traders.
+Beginner stock traders may not be able to digest the sheer volume of information that this platform provides.
 If you’re simply looking for straightforward trade ideas, a service like Motley Fool would be more appropriate.